Creating different visualizations

 ORDER BY rating DESC

-You can reuse the Cypher queries provided in this lesson to create multiple cards with different visualization types.
-For example, you can create both a bar chart and a pie chart using the same query to visualize the distribution of movie ratings.
-Also, feel free to modify the queries to explore different aspects of your data., and Cypher functions like count(), avg(), and sum() can be very useful for aggregating data.
+Reuse the Cypher queries provided in this lesson to create multiple cards with different visualization types for your movie recommendation dashboards.
+For example, create both a bar chart and a pie chart using the same query to visualize the distribution of movie ratings from different perspectives.
+Also, feel free to modify the queries to explore different aspects of your recommendation data.
+Cypher functions like count(), avg(), and sum() can be very useful for aggregating data about movies, actors, and user preferences.

 Check your understanding

-• ❏ To export raw data for external analysis.
+• ❏ To export raw movie data for external analysis

 Hint